-If a dispute arises as to reimbursement for a medical charge, please select the applicable link below:
+If a dispute arises as to reimbursement for a medical charge, the medical provider may invoke the following remedies:

 Once the claimant has filed a claim which covers a specific charge, or once the Commission enters an award of compensation applicable to a charge, the health care provider may not attempt to bill the claimant for any part of the charge.
 However, if the Commission rules that the charge is not compensable under the Act, the provider may bill the claimant.